xsf/xmpp.org/content/blog/2023-11-05-newsletter.md

 Like this newsletter, many projects and their efforts in the XMPP community are a result of people’s voluntary work.
 If you are happy with the services and software you may be using, please consider saying thanks or help these projects!
 Interested in supporting the Newsletter team?
 Read more [at the bottom](#help-us-to-build-the-newsletter).

-### XSF Announcments
+## XSF Announcments

 ### CertWatch

-Recently there was an incident via a so called, man-in-the_middle-attack (MitM) happened to an XMPP server.
-To reduce the risk of such attacks in the future an early stage service called [CertWatch](https://certwatch.xmpp.net/) has been published by our Community.
-Many thanks to Stephen P. Weber!
+[Recently](#articles), an XMPP service was targeted by a so-called machine-in-the-middle attack (MitM).
+To reduce the risk of such attacks in the future, an early stage service called [CertWatch](https://certwatch.xmpp.net/) has been published by our community.
+This service is created and kindly provided by Stephen P. Weber (singpolyma).
 Find more details below.

-{{< figure src="/images/logos/gsoc-2023-logo.svg" caption="XSF and Google Summer of Code 2023" >}}
+{{< figure src="" caption="CertWatch Logo" >}}

-#### XMPP Summit 26 & FOSDEM 2024
+### XMPP Summit 26 & FOSDEM 2024

-The XSF is again planning the XMPP Summit 26 to take place on February 1st & 2nd 2024 in Brussels (Belgium, Europe) and also be present at the FOSDEM 2024 February 3rd & 4th 2024!
+The XSF is planning the XMPP Summit 26, which is to take place on February 1st & 2nd 2024 in Brussels (Belgium, Europe).
+Following the Summit, the XSF is also planning to be present at FOSDEM 2024, which takes place on February 3rd & 4th 2024.
 Find all the details in our [Wiki](https://wiki.xmpp.org/web/Conferences/Summit_26).
-Please sign-up now if you are planning, this helps a lot.
+Please sign-up now if you are planning to attend, since this helps organizing.
 The event is of course open for everyone interested to participate.
-[Spread the word](https://fosstodon.org/@xmpp/111313123888872184) also to your circles!
+[Spread the word](https://fosstodon.org/@xmpp/111313123888872184) within your circles!

 ### XMPP Vision & Strategic Workshop

-Join the upcoming XMPP Vision & Strategic Workshop to discuss and understand our community better, but also ask for your input on different topics with focus to the future of our federated network and technology.
-It will take place on Tuesday, 14th November 2023, 6:00 - 9:00 pm UTC.
-The event will be online and in English (details will follow).
+Join the upcoming XMPP Vision & Strategic Workshop to discuss and understand our community better!
+We also asking ask for your input on different topics with focus on the future of our federated network and technology.
+The workshop will take place on Tuesday, 14th November 2023, 6:00 - 9:00 pm UTC.
+This event will take place online and will be held in English (details to follow).
 Everyone is welcome - please [spread the word](https://fosstodon.org/@xmpp/111319439579383047)!
-If you have questions [write here](https://xmpp.org/chat?xsf).
+If you have questions [please write us in the XSF chat](https://xmpp.org/chat?xsf).

 ### XMPP and Google Summer of Code 2023

-The XSF has been [accepted again as hosting organisation at the GSoC 2023 and receive two slots for XMPP Contributors](https://xmpp.org/2023/02/xmpp-at-google-summer-of-code-2023/)!
+The XSF has been [accepted again as a hosting organisation at GSoC 2023, receiving two slots for XMPP Contributors](https://xmpp.org/2023/02/xmpp-at-google-summer-of-code-2023/).

 On Dino: